0xDarkSky/YT-MP4-MP3/README.md

 Just run `python3 main.py`

+You can also try `newmain.py`, it's a MP3 and MP4 downloader, I haven't tested it much, *could be a little unstable*

 Enter the URL of the video

 Enter the PATH of where you want it installed (leave blank if you want it in the same directory as the script is)